Acoustic location

 Both of these techniques, when used in water, are known as sonar; passive sonar and active sonar are both widely used.

 Acoustic mirrors and dishes, when using microphones, are a means of passive acoustic localization, but when using speakers are a means of active localization.
 Typically, more than one device is used, and the location is then triangulated between the several devices.

-As a military air defense tool, passive acoustic location was used from mid-World War I to the early years of World War II to detect enemy aircraft by picking up the noise of their engines.
+As a military air defense tool, passive air acoustic location was used from mid-World War I to the early years of World War II to detect enemy aircraft by picking up the noise of their engines.
 It was rendered obsolete before and during World War II by the introduction of radar, which was far more effective (but interceptable).
 Acoustic techniques had the advantage that they could 'see' around corners and over hills, due to sound diffraction.

-Civilian uses include locating wildlife and locating the shooting position of a firearm.
+Civilian uses include locating wildlife and locating the shooting position of a firearm or fireworks.